TobiasRoth/detectionfilter/README.md

-## detectfilter: R-package that documents analyses for a manuscript
+# detectionfilter: R-package that documents analyses for a manuscript

 The latest version can be downloaded directly in R using: